hashicorp/terraform-website/content/source/docs/enterprise/before-installing/postgres-requirements.html.md

 To use an external PostgreSQL database with Terraform Enterprise, the following requirements must be met:

-* A PostgreSQL server or PostgreSQL-compatible server such as Amazon Aurora PostgreSQL must be used.
+* A PostgreSQL server such as Amazon RDS for PostgreSQL or a PostgreSQL-compatible server such as Amazon Aurora PostgreSQL must be used.
 * The PostgreSQL server version must be one of the following:
   * 9.4, 9.5, 9.6, 10.x, 11.x.
 * A PostgreSQL user must be created with the following permissions on the database: